 - Bert is partial to oatmeal.

 - Baby Bear's favorite food is porridge.
-Inverted with his younger sister, Curly Bear.
+Much to his initial chagrin, his younger sister Curly Bear doesn't like it.

 - Terrence McBird from The Wubbulous World of Dr. Seuss loves red birdseed brickle.
 In the episode, "The Feed You Need", he refused to eat it in any other color, be it pink or blue, until he tried it in those colors and found out it wasn't as bad as he thought it would be.